-Criteria Customer expectations Credits/Loans Finance-Leasing Operate-Leasing Forfaiting ✓ Value Added Tax (VAT) ✓ VAT due on total investment at the beginning of project ✓ Public entities can not deduct input tax (additional initial cost) ✓ VAT due on sum of rates at the beginning of project => VAT also on bank margin39 ✓ Public entities can not deduct input tax (additional initial cost) ✓ "Similar-to-business-activities" can be made input VAT deductible, (e.g. renting out of advertisement boards) poris) => VAT is dispersed over project duration ✓ Benefits from tax exemptions ✓ Not known ✓ Not known ✓ Not known 40 ✓ Not known Balance sheet & accounting as- pects Optimize balance sheet ratios: ✓ Capitalization of invest- ment ✓ Lessor is legal owner ✓ Lessee is economic owner => has to capitalize investment ize the investment. ✓ Balance performance ratios capitalized in the balance sheet account => negative effects on balance sheet performance fig- ures account => negative effects on balance sheet performance figures ✓ Public sector: special regula- gations are not capitalized in the balance sheet account => distortion of ratios, e.g. improvement of debt-equity ratio 41 ✓ Public sector: Maastricht neutral ESCo, because receivables and own liabilities are settled with the forfaiting payment at once. ✓ Positive balance effects for
+Criteria Customer expectations Credits/Loans Finance-Leasing Operate-Leasing Forfaiting ✓ Value Added Tax (VAT) VAT due on total investment at the beginning of project Public entities can not deduct input tax (additional initial cost) VAT due on sum of rates at the beginning of project =&gt; VAT also on bank margin Public entities can not deduct input tax (additional initial cost) "Similar-to-business-activities" can be made input VAT deductible, (e.g. renting out of advertisement boards) VAT due per rate (pro rata temporis) =&gt; VAT is dispersed over project duration Client: VAT is charged with the contracting rates over the contracting duration (pro rata temporis).
+VAT, which occurs during the construction phase, is tax deductible for the ESCo.
+Public entities can not deduct tax Benefits from tax exemptions ✓ Not known ✓ Not known ✓ Not known ✓ Not known Balance sheet & accounting aspects Optimize balance sheet ratios: Capitalization of investment Debtor is legal and economic owner =&gt; Debtor has to capitalize investment Lessor is legal owner Lessee is economic owner =&gt; has to capitalize investment Lessor is legal and economic owner =&gt; has to capitalize investment on his balance sheet =&gt; shortening of balance sheet for lessee The ESCo, as the legal and economic owner, has to capitalize the investment.
+Balance performance ratios Loan and assets have to be capitalized in the balance sheet account =&gt; negative effects on balance sheet performance figures Public sector: Treated as additional debt =&gt; Maastricht criteria apply Lease and assets have to be capitalized in the balance sheet account =&gt; negative effects on balance sheet performance figures Public sector: special regulations apply to avoid capitalization of lease Assets and lease payment obligations are not capitalized in the balance sheet account =&gt; distortion of ratios, e.g. improvement of debt-equity ratio Public sector: Maastricht neutral own liabilities are settled with the forfaiting payment at once. ✓ Positive balance effects for client, because he has to settle no VAT on interest (UStG § 6 (2) 1994